 Patrick was an insatiable homebrewer.
 We started dreaming together about a small craft brewery, one that would emphasize grace, nuance, intention and the sort of generous hospitality we long to experience at beer bars.
 In Patrick’s beers, so elegant and subtle, you can taste the hand of the maker.
 Each one feels like getting to know him.
 What food could we possibly pair with those beers?
 And what design?
 Where else was the hand of the maker so intimately and earnestly felt?

 The more we dreamt, the bigger our dreams became.
-We wanted Deana’s flowers and Laura’s books, Jordan’s cocktails and our favorite Dim Sum cuisine.
+We wanted Deana’s flowers and Monica’s books, Jordan’s cocktails and our favorite Dim Sum cuisine.
 We carefully curated each ingredient and offering.
 We poured ourselves into the smallest spaces, choosing every light bulb, every tabletop and chair so that each tangible part of 218 Blount Street became a loving frame for their makers and their art.

 It is our hope that Bhavana becomes a living room for the people we love to create, collaborate, and dream.
 Perhaps our walls will offer you the same reprieve.